chen-zc/CS61A/README.md

 2. Maps:

+    An engine for restaurant recommandation based on user's history of restraunt ratings using machine learning.
-    A visualization of restaurant ratings by a Voronoi diagram using machine learning and the Yelp academic dataset.
+    Shown by a Voronoi diagram on a Map.

 3. Ants: